liujingbreak/plink/main/packages/reactivizer/docs/fork-join.md

   return myParallelService;
 }
 ```
+#### 1.3 Using wait(), stopWaiting() to rank workload of current thread
+A thread or web worker can process multiple **fork**ed message at same time, the worker-scheduler's job is balancing and assigning new task to the worker thread which has minimum workload at the moment

+Call `o.dp.wait()` before `await` for any forked task message returning "resolved" message, or any place might have asynchronous waiting logic, like I/O operation.

+Call `o.dp.stopWaiting()` after a forked task message is replied with a "resolved" message, this tells worker-scheduler current workload is reduced by 1.

-#### Using ArrayBuffer and SharedArrayBuffer as parameter type and returned type
+#### 1.4 Using ArrayBuffer and SharedArrayBuffer as parameter type and returned type
 For these `fork`ed actions e.g. `compute` and `computeReturned`, they are transmited via [port.postMessage](https://nodejs.org/docs/latest/api/worker_threads.html#portpostmessagevalue-transferlist).
 Thus the message parameters are transferred in a way which is compatible with the HTML structured clone algorithm, it's better to use `SharedArrayBuffer` or `ArrayBuffer`
 to carry large size of data, since they don't need to be `cloned` between threads.